BU-CLOUD-F20/Interactive_Web_Visualization/README.md

 - The size of the network will be ~250 affiliates

   - Not all affilates will be presented at the initial landing on the visualization
-  - Possible breadown by department to then show affiliates within selected department
+  - Possible breakdown by department to then show affiliates within selected department

-- Admin accessability
+- Admin accessibility
   - With consultation from mentors, the database will be updated yearly with the collaborations from SciVal
-  - Once new data is entered, the pipeline of DB -> API -> Front-end visualization will be seemless and pass the "monkey test"
+  - Once new data is entered, the pipeline of DB -> API -> Front-end visualization will be seamless and pass the "monkey test"
-  - Data will be secured within a database accessable to BU admins
+  - Data will be secured within a database accessible to BU admins

 ## 4. Solution Concept